Ketamine-Assisted Psychotherapy (KAP) 101

 What is Journey Clinical?

 Journey Clinical is a platform for independent licensed psychotherapists to incorporate science-based psychedelic therapies in their practice safely and effectively, starting with Ketamine-Assisted Psychotherapy (KAP).
-Journey Clinical’s in-house medical team takes on patient eligibility, prescriptions and outcome monitoring, while I take on the therapy.
+Journey Clinical’s in-house medical team takes on patient eligibility, prescriptions and outcome monitoring, while Quiet Mind therapists take on the psychotherapy.
 Their collaborative care model is designed to deliver personalized treatment plans to meet your individual needs and improve long-term outcomes.

 What is the Consultation Process with Journey Clinical?